- Durable Medical Equipment (DME) describes medical products that can be used in the home to aid those with medical conditions.

-Through a state grant program, depending on where you live, you will have funding at your disposal in order to purchase and acquire the medical equipment you seek.
-The way this works is based on funds being distributed through a low-interest loan or grant.
+Through a state grant program, depending on where you live, you will have funding to purchase and acquire the medical equipment you seek.
+State governments distribute these funds through grants or low-interest loans.

 Device Exchange Program

 In a device exchange program, the consumer may obtain access to recently refurbished and sterilized medical equipment that is sold at a heavily discounted price.
-These products are usually advertised online, and the company provides a list to the local community of the DME they have at their disposal.
+Companies or individuals advertise these products online and typically provide lists of DME on sale to their local community.

 Device Loan Program

 Finally, there are several companies out there that provide loans on their durable medical equipment for a brief period of time.
 The premise of this loan program is to allow the consumer to try out the equipment first hand before purchase.
 In addition, this program serves as a benefit for those people that are replacing or repairing a current item they need.
 With this in mind, the loan period can last between 2 weeks to 6 months, depending on the individual.
 Your total loan period may also vary based on which state you live in.